Skip to main content

 • Re-import identical content with no changes

-• Restore content from history or snapshots
+• Restore translations from history or snapshots

-• Merge or create branches
+• Create or merge branches

 • Update metadata or key attributes